 B. The general evaluative file containing confidential information that the candidate may review before the President's decision is made.
-This material is available to the appropriate faculty group, to the Appointment and Promotion Committee and to the higher academic administrators as well as to the candidate at the appropriate time.
+This material is available to the appropriate faculty group, to the Committee on Library Personnel PolicyAppointment and Promotion Committee and to the higher academic administrators as well as to the candidate at the appropriate time.

-C. The special evaluative file containing confidential material that is not accessible to the candidate, but only to the appropriate faculty, the Appointment and Promotion Committee and the higher academic administrators.
+C. The special evaluative file containing confidential material that is not accessible to the candidate, but only to the appropriate faculty, the Committee on Library Personnel PolicyAppointment and Promotion Committee and the higher academic administrators.